 DISTRIBUTECH International is pleased to offer the following courses as intensive opportunities for attendees to gain skills and knowledge in specific industry fields.
 Utility University® courses fill up quickly!
 Be sure to reserve your spot by registering online.
-All Utility University® courses will be held on Monday, January 27 only.
+All Utility University® courses will only be held on Monday, January 27th.

 Separate registration is required for each course.
 This can be added online.